jochenalt/Pentapod-Design/docs/assembly.md

 <img width=500 src="../images/assembly-screw-foot-to knee.jpg"/>

 Turn the knee , put the three hexagonal bolts in the knee and assembly the over half of the knee.
 Screw it down.
 <img width=500 src="../images/assembly-put-other-knee-half.jpg"/>

-Continue with knee half that takes the gearwheel.
-Put wire from foot into wire tunnel, put into DRS-101 servo.
-* connect 300mm wire to serve.
-Put it into cable cannel
-* screw down 3 distance sleeve into that knee-half
 * put bushing into rabbet such that the wire tunnel in the big gearwheel is on the bottom side of the knee/foot
 * screw down the other half of the knee